ethan-l-chen-24/HomeMade-Search-Engine/querier/TESTING.md

 _Unit testing._

 Unit testing was implemented within the `querier.c` file.
 This can be run by toggling the `-DUNITTEST` flag in the makefile.
 By toggling the flag, it will replace the regular querier with its unit tests.
+To go back to normal, untoggle the flag and recompile.

 There was one test for every method I thought necessary to test:

 * `countWordsInQuery()`
 * `parseQuery()`